U.S. court refuses to shield Volkswagen in diesel scandal lawsuits

 (Reuters) - A U.S. appeals court ruled on Monday that Volkswagen AG (VOWG_p.DE) cannot escape potential financial penalties from two counties in Florida and Utah that may amount to a “staggering” additional liability arising from the German automaker’s diesel emissions scandal.

-The unanimous ruling by a three-judge panel of the 9th U.S. Circuit Court of Appeals, sitting in Anchorage, Alaska, was a victory for Utah’s Salt Lake County and Florida’s Hillsborough County in their litigation against VW.
+The unanimous ruling by a three-judge panel of the 9th U.S. Circuit Court of Appeals, sitting in Anchorage, Alaska, was a victory for Utah’s Salt Lake County and Florida’s Hillsborough County.
 The counties sued VW for causing excess diesel emissions harmful to the environment and could in theory seek billions of dollars in damages.

 The 9th Circuit found that nothing in the Clean Air Act “raises the inference that Congress intended to place manufacturers beyond the reach of state and local governments.”